brave-digital/WordSync/README.txt

 *   Taxonomies - Synchronises all taxonomy terms, but both sites need to have the same taxonomies defined.
 Ie. if the theme defines custom taxonomies, both sites must have the same theme active.
 *   Attachments - Synchronises attachments.
 Attachment images are downloaded directly from the source site and then inserted into the media library and linked up to the same posts as in the source site.

 You can choose which of these to activate before performing a sync but some rely on others to run first before they themselves are able to run.
-For example, in order to synchronise posts, the users first need to be synchronised so that post authors can be determined.

 For now WordSync transmits site data between the sites in an unencrypted stream.
 While evesdropping is extremely unlikely, bear this in mind if you have sensitive data.